-Open Looped – This is the most straightforward kind of extension spring to replace as it doesn’t require you to take apart the pulley.
+Open Looped – This is the most straightforward extension spring to replace as it doesn’t require you to take apart the pulley.

 Double Looped – Stronger than the open looped extension springs, they contain two coils at the end of the spring and are attached to the eyebolt and pulley.
-They are a little more difficult to replace than the open looped springs if broken.
+If broken, they are a little more challenging to replace than the open-looped springs.

 Clip Ends – If you are looking for the most durable extension spring, the clip ends to fit the bill.
 As the clips are at the end of the spring, it places less stress, increasing its overall life span.
 Best for garage doors of 200 LB or over; the only downside is that they are the most challenging springs to replace.